Particular/docs.particular.net/nservicebus/hosting/critical-errors_default_core_[7,].partial.md

-The default behavior to log the exception and keep retrying indefinitely.
+The default behavior is to log the exception and keep retrying indefinitely.